What Are the Best Techniques to Train a Dog Not to Jump on Furniture?

 Start by deciding which furniture your dog can and can’t access.
 If you’re okay with your dog being on the bed but not the couch, then stick to this rule consistently.
 Make sure everyone in the household understands and respects these rules to avoid confusing your dog.

-Sujet a lire : How to Properly Trim the Beak of a Pet Bird at Home?
+A lire aussi : How to Properly Trim the Beak of a Pet Bird at Home?

 Use baby gates or barriers to block off areas with furniture your dog should avoid.
 This physical boundary will reinforce the verbal commands you’re using to train your dog.